athack-ctf/chall2026-trust-fall/README.md

-# Chall - Your Challenge Title
+# Chall - TrustFall

-> A brief description of the challenge
+> There's always a supply chain in application process. break the chain and ruin the trust in packages

 ## Challenge Type